 The hike back seemed far shorter since it was slightly downhill and we were thoroughly soaked which helped us stay cool.

-The waterfall and swimming hole were definitely what made this hike so fun for us.
-The only thing that was strenuous about this hike was the heat.
-So while this hike would be much cooler in the fall or winter, the highlight for us was being able to swim at the waterfall.
+It was the waterfall and swimming hole that made this hike so fun for us.
+The only thing that was strenuous about this desert hike was the heat.
+So while the hike to Tahquitz Canyon Falls would be much cooler in the fall or winter, the highlight for us was being able to swim at the waterfall.
 Of course, the waterfall is seasonal so it’s a good idea to check the website or call the visitor’s center to see if the waterfall is flowing to avoid disappointment.

-Roundtrip, the Tahquitz Canyon hike took us less than 90 minutes, including the 30 minute stop at the waterfall.
-We were back at the Visitor’s Center by 9:30am and still had the entire day ahead of us!
+Roundtrip, the Tahquitz Canyon hike took us less than 90 minutes, including the 30-minute stop at the waterfall.
+We were back at the Visitor’s Center by 9:30 am and still had the entire day ahead of us!

-I wasn’t thrilled about having to pay $56 for all of us to hike 2 miles, however, I appreciate that there are rangers monitoring how many hikers are on the trail and making sure visitors stay safe.
-This was a memorable hike and the trail was well-maintained so I’d say it was worth it!
+Truthfully, I wasn’t thrilled about having to pay almost $60 for our family of 5 to hike 2 miles, however, I appreciate that there are rangers monitoring how many hikers are on the trail and making sure visitors stay safe.
+This was a memorable hike and the trail was well-maintained so I’d say the price was worth it!
 Although if I lived closer I’d buy an annual pass ($125) which would pay for itself in 2 visits.